-For Google Local (Maps) listings a business owner must verify an address along with populate information on the listing such as a logo, description and photos.
+For Google My Business listings a business owner must verify an address along with populate information on the listing such as a logo, description and photos.

 Search for the desired business on Google.
 Once the business is found, it can be “claimed” as your business.
 In most cases, a business will be mailed a postcard with a verifcation code.
 Once that code is received, log back into the Google Business account and confirm the business listing with the code.

 Add a company logo, manage photos, videos, post specials and more.
-Google Plus will also assign you a web address.
-A link back to the Google Plus account can be placed as a social media link onto the website at this point.
+Google My Business will also assign you a web address.
+A link back to the Google My Business account can be placed as a social media link onto the website at this point.

 Now, when people search for your business in a specific geographical area, the chance of them finding yours is now much higher.

 With a great business profile, your chances of being found are much greater!

 The easiest local SEO tip on Facebook is to add your main location into your page title.